gdraheim/docker-mirror-packages-repo/README.md

 # docker mirror packages repo

-These docker images can be started as a container and it can serve as a replacment for the standard packages repo of the operating system.
+These docker images can be started as a container and it can serve as a replacement for the standard packages repo of the operating system.

+Tested repos are

+ * localhost:5000/mirror-packages/centos-repo:7.3.1611 (17.3GB)
+ * localhost:5000/mirror-packages/centos-repo:7.4.1708 (13.2GB)
+ * localhost:5000/mirror-packages/centos-repo:7.5.1804 (14.7GB)
+ * localhost:5000/mirror-packages/opensuse-repo:15.0   (48.9GB)
+ * localhost:5000/mirror-packages/opensuse-repo:42.3   (38.6GB)
+ * localhost:5000/mirror-packages/ubuntu-repo:16.04    (74.7GB)
+ * localhost:5000/mirror-packages/ubuntu-repo:18.04    (19.5GB)
+ * localhost:5000/mirror-packages/ubuntu-repo/universe:16.04 (186GB)
+ * localhost:5000/mirror-packages/ubuntu-repo/updates:16.04 (74.7GB)
+ * localhost:5000/mirror-packages/ubuntu-repo/updates:18.04 (19.5GB)

+Since the internet package repos contain updates for the last distribution release, so they do grow in size over time.
+As such the image sizes (as shown above) may differ after each sync.

 ## CENTOS